grnet/okeanos-LoD/webapp/api-doc/docs/ApplicationUpload.md

 ## Example

-In this example we are going to upload an application with description "My application", file name "test_project" and project name "lambda.grnet.gr".
+In this example we are going to upload an application with description "My application", file name "test_project" and project name "project.grnet.gr".

 The request in curl